 The length of an integration project depends on whether it is standard or custom.
 Typically, each follows these timelines:

 Both integration offerings will leave you with a solution that combines both systems to increase the effectiveness of your sales and marketing teams.
-Additionally, when using Lynton as your provider for a standard or custom integration solution, you will benefit from:
+When using Lynton for custom integration solution, you will benefit from: